 *Any manufacturer of flooring material that claims to have a "Water Proof" designation for their product, is done through the manufacturer itself.
 These designations commonly come with clauses that can void potential coverage and are different with every manufacturer.
 Nature Wood Floors does not process or fulfill any warranty claims and will direct customer's to contact the manufacturer directly with any such concerns.

-Solid, Engineered, Laminate, & Vinyl floors are not warranted for use with radiant and/or hydraunic heating systems.
-Any floor installed over a heating system will void the product warranty.
+Solid, Engineered, Laminate, & Vinyl floors are not warranted by Nature Wood Floors for use with radiant and/or hydraunic heating systems.
+Any floor installed over a heating system will void the manufacturer product warranty.

 Any of the following shall void and invalidate warranties: